 - B. Requests for Ex Parte Orders Pending Hearing. - Ex parte motions must be made and conducted as set forth in Section Three of these Rules, and will be calendared by the Clerk of the Court. - 1.
 For ex parte matters made pursuant to the Family Code, a "Declaration Re Ex Parte Notice" (See Appendix A) must be completed by counsel or self-represented party, and submitted with the ex parte application. - 2.
 Orders will be issued ex parte only if the application is accompanied by an affidavit or declaration adequate to support its issuance under Family Code Section 6300 and Code of Civil Procedure Section 527.
 If the affidavit or declaration does not contain a sufficient factual basis for a requested order, it will not be granted.
 Counsel and unrepresented parties will not be permitted to augment affidavits or written declarations by verbal statements. - 3.
 A judicial officer will review ex parte applications and request for orders as soon as is practical after submission to the Clerk of the Court. - 4.
-The reviewing judicial officer has discretion to deny a requested hearing on the ex parte application, solely because of the submitted documents. - C. Service of Moving and Responsive Documents; Effect of Failure to Serve. - 1.
-Service of Documents. - Moving and responsive pleadings must be served on the opposing party or attorney, including the designated child support agency if a party has applied for and/or is receiving public assistance, or has referred the matter to such agency, in accordance with Code of Civil Procedure §1005.
-Orders to Show Cause (OSC) issued in connection with temporary restraining orders under the Family Code must be served in accordance with Family Code §242. - 2.
-Failure to Serve. - If a responding party fails to appear at a hearing, the moving party must submit proof of timely service to the Court.
+The reviewing judicial officer has discretion to deny a requested hearing on the ex parte application, solely because of the submitted documents. - C. Service of Moving and Responsive Documents; Effect of Failure to Serve. - Service of Documents.
+Moving and responsive pleadings must be served on the opposing party or attorney, including the designated child support agency if a party has applied for and/or is receiving public assistance, or has referred the matter to such agency, in accordance with Code of Civil Procedure §1005.
+Orders to Show - Cause (OSC) issued in connection with temporary restraining orders under the Family Code must be served in accordance with Family Code §242. - 2.
+Failure to Serve.
+If a responding party fails to appear at a hearing, the moving party must submit proof of timely service to the Court.
 Otherwise, the matter may be taken off calendar.
-A moving party may submit, on the appropriate Judicial Council form, an application and order for re-issuance of an order to show cause. - D. Responsive Pleadings to OSC or Notice of Motion. - 1.
-Time Requirements. - Unless otherwise ordered or good cause is shown, any responses, declarations, or points and authorities must be served and filed according to the provisions of Code of Civil Procedure §1005(b).
-Failure to comply with this requirement may result in the refusal by the Court to consider any papers not timely filed.
-The Court also may continue the matter and/or impose appropriate sanctions.
+A moving party may submit, on the appropriate Judicial Council form, an application and order for re-issuance of an order to show - D. Responsive Pleadings to OSC or Notice of Motion.